 For obvious reasons, Intoxication Assault and Intoxication Manslaughter cases are extremely serious cases that need to be handled thoroughly and aggressively by an experienced criminal defense attorney.
 These cases can result in severe punishments and also present more complex issues than regular driving while intoxicated cases.
 The District Attorney’s office has a special division – usually known as vehicular crimes – dedicated to handling these offenses and you can be sure that the best and most experienced prosecutors will be handling the case on behalf of the State.
 If you are charged with either Intoxication Assault or Intoxication Manslaughter it is critical that you speak with an experienced criminal defense attorney immediately.

 Under Texas Penal Code 49.07, Intoxication Assault is defined as operating a motor vehicle while intoxicated causing “serious bodily injury” to another.
-“Serious bodily injury” is defined as injury that creates a substantial risk of death or that causes serious permanent disfigurement or loss or impairment of use of a limb or organ.
+“Serious bodily injury” is defined as an injury that creates a substantial risk of death or that causes serious permanent disfigurement or loss or impairment of use of a limb or organ.
 Intoxication Assault is a third-degree felony, carrying a potential punishment of 2-10 years in prison and up to a $10,000 fine.
-Under Texas Penal Code 49.09, Intoxication Assault can become a second-degree felony if that the defendant caused serious bodily injury to firefighter or emergency personnel while in the “actual discharge” of an official duty, or a first-degree felony of serious bodily injury is caused to a police officer or judge, while in the “actual discharge” of an official duty.
-Also, if it is shown that the accident caused traumatic brain injury that left a person in a vegetative state, intoxication manslaughter can become a second-degree felony.
+Under Texas Penal Code 49.09, Intoxication Assault can become a second-degree felony if the defendant caused serious bodily injury to a firefighter or emergency personnel while in the “actual discharge” of official duty, or a first-degree felony of serious bodily injury is caused to a police officer or judge, while in the “actual discharge” of an official duty.
+Also, if it is shown that the accident caused a traumatic brain injury that left a person in a vegetative state, intoxication manslaughter can become a second-degree felony.

 Under Texas Penal Code 49.07, Intoxication Manslaughter is defined as operating a motor vehicle while intoxicated, causing the death of another by accident or mistake.
 Intoxication Manslaughter is a second-degree felony, carrying a potential punishment of 2-20 years in prison and up to a $10,000 fine.
 Under Texas Penal Code 49.09, Intoxication Manslaughter can become a first-degree felony if it caused the death of a firefighter, emergency personnel, police officer or judge in the “actual discharge” of their official duties.

 Because of the seriousness of these cases, they will almost always involve blood samples, so a criminal defense attorney needs to be very comfortable with understanding and challenging blood draw evidence from labs and hospitals.
 At a minimum, the defense should employ a laboratory expert to evaluate the reliability of the blood evidence in the case, and be prepared to challenge the admissibility of the evidence for legal reasons, including evidentiary violations and arguments that the evidence was obtained in violation of a defendant’s rights (as in the case of a defective warrant to obtain blood), or Texas laws regarding blood draw procedure.
-Similarly, a criminal defense attorney should be comfortable reviewing medical records and accident reports as any case alleging death or serious bodily injury will include medical records, toxicology report and coroner/autopsy reports.
+Similarly, a criminal defense attorney should be comfortable reviewing medical records and accident reports as any case alleging death or serious bodily injury will include medical records, toxicology reports, and coroner/autopsy reports.

 One hugely important issue in Intoxication Assault and Intoxication Manslaughter cases is known as “causation.”
 Under Texas Penal Code 6.04, a person is criminally responsible for an offense if the result (in this case the accident leading to death or serious bodily injury) would not have occurred “but for” his conduct.
 In Intoxication Assault and Intoxication Manslaughter cases, this issue is often stated as whether the defendant’s driving while intoxicated caused death or serious bodily injury, or whether the complaining witness acted in a way that was the “but for” cause of the injury or death.